 24: Line of least expectation: Ordinary-Extraordinary

-Greene says that the greatest general have a touch of strategic madness.
+Greene says that the greatest general has a touch of strategic madness.

-As we age though we tend to conform to old habits more and more, and that’s how Napoleone declined and came to rely more on size than on brilliant strategy.
+As we age though we more and more tend to conform to old habits, and that’s how Napoleone declined and came to rely more on size than on brilliant strategy.

 Keep an edge of unconventional instead and break the habits.